lop-Louis/northbook/docs/operate/stewards.md

 lagging_metric: m-decision-hit-rate
 release_tag: site-v2025.11
 list_label: >
-  Who is currently on point for scope, signals and exceptions in this pilot, plus how fast they aim to respond.
+  Who is currently on point for scope, signals and exceptions, plus how fast they aim to respond.
 ---

 Use this page to answer two simple questions: